Patrice Bergeron Doesn’t Sound Like Biggest Fan Of NHL’s Faceoff Crackdown

 “There are no battles right now.
 It’s all faceoffs like when I was 12 years old with everyone standing still and no one’s really moving.”

 Bergeron isn’t alone in the Boston dressing room, either.
-Brad Marchand spoke out about the faceoff rule earlier this week and doubled down Thursday night, saying it’s “painful to be a part of,” saying players were laughing on the ice about how ridiculous the initiative is.
+Brad Marchand spoke out about the faceoff rule earlier this week and doubled down Thursday night, saying it’s “painful to be a part of.”
+According to Marchand, players were laughing on the ice about how ridiculous the initiative is.

 The NHL preseason is but a week old, and we’ve already seen a handful of faceoff violation penalties across the league.
 It took the Bruins 5 minutes and 19 seconds to be assessed one against the Philadelphia Flyers; the call on Boston was one of three infractions across the league Thursday night.

-That alone would interrupt the flow of the game, but it also appears the NHL’s crackdown on slashing penalties will be an issue moving forward, too.
+That alone would interrupt the flow of the game, but it appears the NHL’s crackdown on slashing penalties will be an issue moving forward, too.
 There were six (!) slashing penalties called Thursday night in the Bruins-Flyers game.
 In fact, there were 13 stick-related penalties in that game alone.

 Thumbnail photo via Greg M. Cooper/USA TODAY Sports Images